nozhdelov/ViewComponent/README.md

 ## **What is ViewComponent**
 ----------
-ViewComponent  is what would've happened if React fucked Ember and then a freakish baby was born.... and then it was dropped on its head.
+ViewComponent  is a small lightweight library for creating component based UIs.

 The main principles ViewComponent is built on are as follows :